Skip to contents

 tools::Rdiff(from = "<path/and/filename_file1>.R", to = "<path/and/filename_file2>.R")

-• The flag --no-index makes it possible to compare files that are not under version control in Git.
+• --no-index makes it possible to compare files that are not under version control in Git.

 • Using quotes ('') around the paths ensures this also works when they contain spaces.